Randomization API Testing of Filter Handler in Postman

 We should run preconditions separately from our main request to reduce the load and avoid extra queries not affecting the final result.

-Before start we have no data in out environment:
+Before starting, we have no data in our environment:

 The result of the run will fill environment variables with data: